openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

 * The Independent Software Vendor must have access to a Certificate Authority (CA) that implements the Online Certificate Status Protocol (OCSP), supporting Elliptic Curve Cryptography (ECC) certificates for deployment.
 * The example in this document uses self-signed certificates.

-.. _setup-host
+.. _setup_host:

 How to Prepare a Host Machine
 #############################

 This section is for the combined role of Model Developer and Independent Software Vendor, and the separate User role.

-.. _setup-packages
+.. _setup_packages:

 Step 1: Set up Packages on the Host Machine
 +++++++++++++++++++++++++++++++++++++++++++

-Begin this step on the Intel® Core™ or Xeon® processor machine that meets the :ref:`prerequisites <prerequisites-ovsa>`.
+Begin this step on the Intel® Core™ or Xeon® processor machine that meets the :ref:`prerequisites <prerequisites_ovsa>`.

 .. note::

    As an alternative to manually following steps 1 - 11, you can run the script ``install_host_deps.sh`` in the ``Scripts/reference directory`` under the OpenVINO™ Security Add-on repository.
 The script stops with an error message if it identifies any issues.
 If the script halts due to an error, correct the issue that caused the error and restart the script.
 The script runs for several minutes and provides progress information.

 1. Test for Trusted Platform Module (TPM) support:

    .. code-block:: sh

       dmesg | grep -i TPM

    The output indicates TPM availability in the kernel boot logs.
 Look for presence of the following devices to indicate TPM support is available: